 Teaching the au/aw Vowel Teams

-Now, if you are a member of our Delivering SMARTER Intervention program, you’ll know that we LOVE teaching with key images and phrases to help anchor skills for a student.
+Now, if you have been working with us for a while, you’ll know that we LOVE teaching with key images and phrases to help anchor skills for a student.
 For au/aw, we use the phrase “Yawn, I have to do the laundry.”

 This phrase helps students remember that both vowel teams say the short /o/ sound.

 In our scope and sequence, we start by teaching ‘au.’
 This vowel team says /o/ in the middle of a word or syllable (i.e. laundry, haunt, fault, launch).

 After we do a lesson around ‘au’ we will introduce ‘aw.’
 Now, this is not the first time we have taught our students about different vowel teams with the same sound.
 At this point, they have already been explicitly taught about ai/ay, ee/ey, oa/oe, and oi/oy.
 (If you want to know more about the order in which we teach all of the vowel teams, click here.
 We always teach these vowel teams one after another as they will have the same sounds, but one usually goes in the middle of a syllable and one will go at the end (i.e. ‘ai’ always goes in the middle and ‘ay’ always goes at the end).
 Our au/aw pair is a little different, however, because ‘aw’ can go in the middle or at the end.
 Think of words like ‘yawn’ and ‘law.’

 Where students might get stuck with the au/aw vowel team